A quick search online will show up many different hangover cures that people have passed down from generation to generation.

 Whether ginger ale is good for hangovers is up for debate, but whatever effect it may have will be very small.

 If ginger ale is going to have any positive effect, the best time to drink it is during your night out.
 Perhaps the added citric acid will be able to have some benefits.
-Although, it’s important to reiterate that this is highly questionable to work.
+Although, it’s important to reiterate that whether it works is highly questionable.

 Drinking ginger ale in the morning when you’re already hungover is probably even less beneficial.
 Fizzy drinks, in general, can upset an already delicate stomach.